emacs-mirror/emacs/mps/manual/source/topic/format.rst

     b. memory managed by the MPS that is in pools that do not protect their contents;

-    c. memory not managed by the MPS;
+    c. memory not managed by the MPS.

+    It must not:

-    It must not access other memory managed by the MPS.
+    d. access other memory managed by the MPS;

+    e. modify any of the references in the object.